axem-solutions/dem/docs/commands.md

     The file to import only contains the Development Environment descriptor.
 For a successful import the DEM needs access to all the registries where the required images are stored.

+:info: After the import, the Development Environment can be installed with the `install` command.

 Arguments: